 - Specialist training courses in systems dynamics modelling (already offered as electives in the MPhil programme)

-Strengths: fifteen years of experience in the transdisciplinary teaching and learning about sustainability, strong working partnerships with a range of civil society formations in SA and across Africa, manages various large-scale transdisciplinary research projects for international, African and South African institutions.
+Strengths: seventeen years of experience in the transdisciplinary teaching and learning about sustainability, strong working partnerships with a range of civil society formations in SA and across Africa, manages various large-scale transdisciplinary research projects for international, African and South African institutions.

 Strengths: sustainability (with special reference to technical aspects of renewable energy)

 - Postgraduate Diploma in Engineering (Renewable and Sustainable Energy)

 - Masters in Engineering (Renewable and Sustainable Energy)

 - Master of Education (specialising in environmental education/epistemologies of education)